charles-josiah/dicas-diversas/OPNSense-API/README.md

 # OPNsense Firewall Rule Management Guide

 ## Introduction
-This comprehensive guide explains how to create, modify, and manage firewall rules on OPNsense using Python, Postman, and `curl`.
+This comprehensive guide explains how to create, modify, and manage firewall rules on OPNsense using Python, Postman, Ansible and `curl`.
 It includes detailed examples of JSON payloads, API calls, and configurations to simplify the process.

 ## Table of Contents
 - [Python Script for Firewall Rules](#python-script-for-firewall-rules)